rjain02/Big-Data-DiabetesDataAnalysis/README.md

 <h2>Research objectives</h2>

 Research objectives will include the following:

-Correlation of hospital readmissions and which hospital was visited Correlation between race, gender, and age and hospital readmissions Correlation between race, gender, and age of diabetes diagnosis What factors are the strongest predictors that a person will be readmitted in the future Which hospitals are most effective in their treatment of diabetes patients Correlation between any other common symptoms of diabetes diagnosis/patients.
+Correlation of hospital readmissions and which hospital was visited

+Correlation between race, gender, and age and hospital readmissions

+Correlation between race, gender, and age of diabetes diagnosis

+What factors are the strongest predictors that a person will be readmitted in the future

+Correlation between any other common symptoms of diabetes diagnosis/patients.

 <h1>DELIVERABLE 2</h1>